Frequently asked questions

 Sometimes we all need a little help, so we've put together a list of the top 10 questions we get asked.
 If you still can't find what you're looking for in this section, send us an email with your enquiry.

 What benefits do you offer?Apart from the number of exclusive social work opportunities, we offer competitive pay rates and a premium bonus schemes.
-We also give expert advice and support and provide a wide range of training.
+We also give expert advice and support.

 What areas do you cover?Our Social Work division covers all over the UK and gains access to over 150 local authorities.